• Recruitment Solutions

 According to SHRM, the five most important areas for improvement in HR going into 2019 were:

-• Company culture depends on corporate communication
+• Company culture and corporate communication

 • Leadership support